Hungary head into their second consecutive European Championship this summer looking for an improvement on their performance in 2016.

 Forward: Adam Szalai

-Adam Szalai has struggled to make a mark at club level since joining Mainz at the start of last season, scoring just one Bundesliga goal so far.
+Adam Szalai has struggled to make a mark at club level since re-joining Mainz at the start of last season, scoring just two Bundesliga goals.
 But at international level, he remains an important part of Hungary’s plans.
 The 33-year-old netted in back-to-back games during the recent break as Hungary drew 3-3 with Poland and beat San Marino 3-0, taking his tally to 23 goals in 70 caps.